OmidArdestani/Software-Product-Line-Optimization/README.md

-# Software Product Line Architecture Optimization with NSGA-II Algorithm
+# Software Product Line Architecture(PLA) Optimization with NSGA-II Algorithm

 ## Overview
-This project implements a software product line optimization framework using the NSGA-II (Non-dominated Sorting Genetic Algorithm II) algorithm.
+This project implements a software product line Architecture(PLA) optimization framework using the NSGA-II (Non-dominated Sorting Genetic Algorithm II) algorithm.
 It aims to optimize various software metrics within a software product line context, such as Cohesion, Coupling, Feature-Scattering, and Granularity.

 ## Features
 - **NSGA-II Algorithm:** Utilizes the NSGA-II algorithm for multi-objective optimization.
-- **Metrics Optimization:** Optimizes software metrics including Cohesion, Coupling, Feature-Scattering, and Granularity.
+- **Metrics Optimization:** Optimizes software architecture and  metrics including PLA-Cohesion, Coupling, and Feature-Scattering.
 - **Evaluation:** Evaluates the optimized product line in terms of configurability, reusability, and commonality.

 ## Inputs and Outputs